Q. What is Project Steno?

 Q. What are the fundraising goals of Project Steno?

-A. Our goal is to provide tuition assistance to 200 students in our first year, 2018.
+A. Our goal is to provide tuition assistance to 200 students.
 What will that cost?
 The short answer is $500,000.
 To make that happen, we need your financial support.
 The future of our profession depends on it!

 Q. Have you asked NCRA to provide financial support for Project Steno?